meowxzen/status-indicator-demo/README.md

 ### Description📝

-This is a minimalist web0based status indicator that reflects the current activity of my life based on the real-time clock.
+This is a minimalist web-based status indicator that reflects the current activity of my life based on the real-time clock.
 It uses a sleek, frosted-glass interface and a glowing neon indicator to provide a functional yet atmospheric "I am busy" or "I am sleeping" display.

 ### Technologies🛠️

-`HTML5`
+`HTML5`\
-`CSS3`
+`CSS3`\
 `JavaScript(Vanilla)`

 ### Key Features✨